tomkingchen/tomkingblog/content/posts/kubernetes-deploy-metrics-server-with-tls.md

 ---
-title: "Kubernetes Deploy Metrics Server With Tls"
+title: "Deploy Metrics-server in Kubernetes with TLS enabled"
 date: 2022-11-10T13:50:40+11:00
 draft: false
 ---

 Metrics-server is one of the most common service deployed in their Kubernetes clusters.
 It is designed to be used for autoscaling purposes.
 In my case, I simply want to have a way to easily check my nodes status with `kubectl top node`.

-In this post I will walk you through the steps I took to get `metrics-server` deployed and working on a local Kubernetes cluster.
+In this post I will walk you through the steps I took to get `metrics-server` deployed on a local Kubernetes cluster.
 There are a few interesting issues I bumped into along the way.
 I will show you how I did troubleshooting and solved them.

 Some information about the environment I used for this deployment.
 - Kubernetes cluster version 1.23.3